Scriptshatter/Elemental-Dragon/readme.md

 No, but I'm not gonna tell you what happens, just know that its intentional ;)

-> I switched to dragon VIA commands and now nothing's working! what happened??
+> I switched to the Elemental Dragon VIA commands and now nothing's working! what happened??

-The dragon uses the function dragon:firstskill to properly switch. if that function is not run, the origin does not work.
+The Elemental Dragon uses the function dragon:firstskill to properly switch. if that function is not run, the origin does not work.

 > I want to use your code in my own origin, may I?